Insta360Develop/iOS-SDK/README.md

 #### In-camera Stitching (Bool)

 When taking pictures, stitch panoramic images inside the camera without the need for external stitching.
-Only cameras after X4 and X4 are supported.
+Only cameras after X4 are supported.

 ```swift
 var typeArray = [INSCameraOptionsType]()